Girls Aloud announce 'Sound Of The Underground' 20th anniversary reissue

 Girls Aloud have announced a 20th anniversary reissue of their debut album ‘Sound Of The Underground’ – find all the details below.

-Today (April 27), it’s been confirmed that a special deluxe edition of ‘Sound Of The Underground’ will be released on June 16 via Polydor/Fascination – pre-order/pre-save here.
+Today (April 27), it’s been confirmed that a special deluxe edition of ‘Sound Of The Underground’ will be released on June 16 via Polydor/Fascination – you can pre-order/pre-save it here.

 Per a press release, the forthcoming collection will serve as “the first in a series of exciting reissues of the band’s studio albums”.